texfaq/texfaq.github.io/FAQ-pdftexgraphics.md

 MetaPost'', and can therefore be included directly.
 Sadly, `purifyeps` doesn't work for all `eps` files.

-Good coverage of the problem is to be found in Herbert Vo&szlig;'s [PDF support page](http://pstricks.tug.org/main.cgi?file=pdf/pdfoutput), which is targeted at the use of [`pstricks`](https://ctan.org/pkg/pstricks) in pdfLaTeX, and also covers the [`pstricks`](https://ctan.org/pkg/pstricks)-specific package [`pdftricks`](https://ctan.org/pkg/pdftricks).
-A recent alternative (not covered in Herbert Vo&szlig;'s page) is [`pdftricks2`](https://ctan.org/pkg/pdftricks2), which offers similar facilities to [`pdftricks`](https://ctan.org/pkg/pdftricks), but with some useful variations.
+Good coverage of the problem is to be found in Herbert Voß's [PDF support page](http://pstricks.tug.org/main.cgi?file=pdf/pdfoutput), which is targeted at the use of [`pstricks`](https://ctan.org/pkg/pstricks) in pdfLaTeX, and also covers the [`pstricks`](https://ctan.org/pkg/pstricks)-specific package [`pdftricks`](https://ctan.org/pkg/pdftricks).
+A recent alternative (not covered in Herbert Voß's page) is [`pdftricks2`](https://ctan.org/pkg/pdftricks2), which offers similar facilities to [`pdftricks`](https://ctan.org/pkg/pdftricks), but with some useful variations.